dantullis/spring-login-annot/README.md

 - [Maven][httpMavenRepo] project eases dependency needs

 ### TOOLING REQUIREMENTS:
-- Download and install the Java JDK.
-Not the SE or JRE versions.
+- Download and install the Java JDK SE.
+Not the JRE version.
 - Download and install Spring Tool Suite.
 It is based on the Eclipse IDE

 ### TOOL DOWNLOAD URLs: